 What kind of student is The Sierra School for?

 Our families and students value education.
 Our program is rigorous.
-We welcome highly-motivated Mexican and international students entering the 6th, 7th or 8th grade for the 2016-17 school year.
-In our long term plan, we will offer a demanding academic program for students of all levels of secondary school: 6th - 12th grades.
-Our students are hard workers, following the IB world standard.
+We welcome highly-motivated Mexican and international students entering the 7th, 8th grade or 9th grade for the 2017-18 school year.
 Our students love to learn.
 Our students have homework and do their homework.
-Our students speak English or Spanish or both languages; following the IB model, our students become bilingual.
+Our students speak either English or Spanish or both languages, and learn to speak both; following the IB model, our students become bilingually literate.
 Our students are athletes, artists, ecologists, readers, problem-solvers and more.
 Our students are open-minded, open-hearted, caring, thinking inquirers.
 Our students will pursue a higher education and professional careers to intelligently contribute to a sustainable future in Mexico and beyond.
 Our students are leaders.

 Is the school English-Spanish bilingual?

 Yes!
 The Sierra School promotes a range of meaningful opportunities for parents and professionals in our community to get directly involved in our learning program.
-From helping our fundraising efforts, building community partnerships in Todos Santos and coaching sports, to promoting ecology, providing learning workshops, and helping students develop their skills in English, Spanish and other specific subject areas, we welcome adults to become engaged in our school.
-Just as important as encouraging adult support of our learning, we nurture engaged parenting.
+From helping our fundraising efforts, building community partnerships in Todos Santos, to promoting ecology, providing learning workshops, and helping students develop their skills in English, Spanish and other specific subject areas, we welcome adults to become engaged in our school.
+As important as encouraging adult support of our learning, we nurture engaged parenting.
 Engaged parents are aware of their child's experience at school, support their child's well-being, and help promote their child's studies and development as responsible citizens.
 Children of engaged parents are more well-balanced, confident, responsible and make healthier life choices.